apache/arrow/docs/source/cpp/compute.rst

 * \(1) Output is a ``{"min": input type, "max": input type}`` Struct

-* \(2) Output is an array of ``{"mode": input type, "count": Int64}`` Struct
+* \(2) Output is an array of ``{"mode": input type, "count": Int64}`` Struct Each output element corresponds to a unique value (mode) in the input, sorted by the number of times (count) it appears in descending order.

 * \(3) Output is Int64, UInt64 or Float64, depending on the input type